 They know the mountain, their passion for fresh powder is palpable, and they are respected by our close-knit mountain community for their integrity and personal character.
 A Legendary Local represents the past, present and future of the skiing and snowboarding community on Hudson Bay Mountain.

 Every year, we ask our community to nominate* the “Legendary Local” of the year, and we are pleased to provide that individual with a free pass for that season.
-It is an important part of the tradition that makes Hudson Bay Mountain Resort a central part of the Smithers landscape.
+It is an important part of the tradition that makes Hudson Bay Mountain Resort a central part of

 *HBMR team appreciates your nomination and will vote to determine the winner.